Outstanding English Teacher Award

 The NCTE, with support from underwriters, developed this program to nurture new leaders.
 Early career teachers who win this award will receive a stipend of $500 to attend the NCTE Annual Convention where they will be honored at the Affiliate Breakfast at the Convention.
 As a stipulation of the award, the winners and the North Carolina English Teachers Association negotiate a term of service to the affiliate which includes duties such as presenting at an affiliate conference, writing an article for an affiliate publication, serving on and assisting the affiliate board, and/or assisting with a workshop for new teachers.
-Nominations can be made by contacting the Vice President and submitting the nomination form.
+Winners are selected by the NCETA board.

 Collett Dilworth Student Teaching Award

 This award is presented each year in honor of former executive director Collett Dilworth.
 The award is based on nominations from across the state.
 The nominees must submit video evidence of their student teaching experience and supporting documentation of outstanding performance.
 The recipient receives an honorarium of $150.00.
 Nominations may be made by contacting the Colleges and University Representatives on the Board of Directors or the Executive Director.

 A recipient for this award is chosen from time to time at the discretion of the Board of Directors.
 Inspiration for the award derives from the singular service of Dixie Dellinger.
 Criteria are that the person has given a career to the profession, that the extent and quality of the person’s service is significantly above the high levels achieved by North Carolina leaders in the profession, and that NCETA has consistently benefited from the person’s membership.

 Ragan-Rubin Award for Literary Achievement